 - 25% saving in energy consumption per tonne of alloy produced achieved as a result of major investments in energy efficiency (Lion Complex and two new pelletising and sintering plants)

-- Lion II project ramp up in 2015 will achieve further energy efficiencies
+- Lion II has achieved further efficiencies

 - Significant chrome ore reserves and access to UG2